 At a preview event for Tom Clancy’s The Division (Xbox One, PlayStation 4, PC), Creative Director Magnus Jansen said that while this open world, third-person shooter RPG was built for co-op, you could play it solo, and have a good time doing so.
 Well, as someone who doesn’t play well with others, I wanted to see if this was true, so I played the game by myself.
 And while I found that the game does have some issues when you play solo, in some ways, it actually works better if you play it on your own.

-In The Division, an unknown terrorist has weaponized smallpox, and the resulting outbreak is so widespread that society has collapsed.
+an unknown terrorist has weaponized smallpox, and the resulting outbreak is so widespread that society has collapsed.
 There’s no police, no government, no social services.
 And that’s where you come in.
 As a member of The Division, a secret military unit created for just such an emergency, your mission is to restore order in New York City by, well, shooting a lot of people.

 At its core, The Division is a cover-based third-person shooter, but with role-playing underpinnings.
 Which, in some respects, makes it feel like the Mass Effect series (and not just because your supervisor is played by Brandon Keener, who voiced Garrus in those games).
 Not only can you duck for cover, but you can run to it, blindfire, and hop over it.
 Just make sure you use it because you won’t last long if you don’t.